coder3337/FFSidePanel/README.md

 A simple reading pane to save tabs you want to come back to.
 Saves to local storage and has a scratchpad.

-My spin on the *annotate-page* and *quicknote* examples from webextensions-examples.

 ### Environment

 In order to debug extensions you must make use of the built in 'Developer tools toolbox' found in about:debugging#/runtime/this-firefox.
 Load your temporary extensions manifest and click inspect.
 You will need the web-ext extension.